JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.6 will outlaw calling functions with `super` qualifier from public or protected inline functions and properties
+> **Short summary**: Kotlin 1.6 will outlaw calling functions with a `super` qualifier from public or protected inline functions and properties
 >
 > **Deprecation cycle**:
 >
 > - 1.5.0: introduce a warning on super calls from public or protected inline functions or property accessors
-> - 1.6.0: raise the warning to an error,
+> - 1.6.0: raise this warning to an error,
 >   `-XXLanguage:-ProhibitSuperCallsFromPublicInline` can be used to temporarily disable the error reporting

 ### Prohibit protected constructor calls from public inline functions